MuntashirAkon/SlobDict/README.md

 - Fast and simultaneous lookup across multiple dictionary files
 - Persistent lookup history to revisit entries effortlessly
-- Lookup directly from GNOME Activities or URI (see below)
+- Lookup directly from GNOME Activities (see below)
+- Lookup using URI (see below)
+- Lookup from CLI (see below)
 - Bookmarks for saving favorite definitions and terms
 - Native light/dark mode following your GNOME desktop theme